TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/Fly_Super8/fly_super8_general.md

 It is supplied with different fuses than the listing on AliExpress.
 The fuses should be installed as shown below.

 {% include image.html file="fly_super8_fuses.png" alt="Fly-Super8 Fuses" caption="Fly-Super8 Fuses" %}

+### Board Power

+The Fly-Super8 has 4 lots of power inputs.
+The first one powers drivers 0 to 2, the second one powers drivers 3 to 7, the third one powers the boards, heaters and fans and the last one powers the bed.

+{% include image.html file="fly_super8_power.png" alt="Fly-Super8 Power Connections" caption="Fly-Super8 Power Connections" %}

 ### Driver Jumpers